Start-up Visa Immigration

 Although there is no minimum investment for this method of immigration, the designated organization may demand a certain amount of investment in the business from your side.
 Generally speaking, the majority of successful people under this program are wealthy business owners.

-Note 2: The Start up visa program is an extremely complex process.
+Note 2: The Start-up Visa program is a highly complex process.
 You may alternatively consider the work-permit-for-job-creators root instead.